MykytaZemlianyi/Calculator/README.md

 <h1 align="center">Calculator</h1>

   <p align="center">
-    This Java calculator came to life as part of my journey into mastering language syntax, guided by J. Fain's Java Programming book.
+    This Java calculator came to life as part of my journey into mastering language syntax, guided by <b>J. Fain's Java Programming book.</b>
 It serves as a hands-on application of the concepts I learned.
-Using the Swing library, the project showcases the implementation of a graphical user interface (GUI).
+Using the <b>Swing</b> library, the project showcases the implementation of a graphical user interface (GUI).
 Upon completing the book, I delved into the principles of writing clean and maintainable code.
 To my discernment, the original code for this calculator project fell short of these ideals.
 Thus, I embarked on the journey of refactoring, marking a pivotal step in my pursuit of refined coding practices.